US asks Honduras to arrest, extradite ex-President Hernández

 ———

-Associated Press writer Marlon González reported this story in Tegucigalpa and AP writer Christopher Sherman reported from Mexico City.
-AP videojournalist Elmer Martínez in Tegucigalpa and AP writer Claudia Torrens in New York contributed to this story.
+Christopher Sherman reported from Mexico City.
+Elmer Martínez in Tegucigalpa, and Claudia Torrens in New York, contributed to this story.